In Memory of Ramba

 Approximately 63-65 years old.
 Ex-circus elephant.

 It breaks our hearts to have to share that Ramba has passed away.
-Our stubborn, beautiful, and larger than life grandma didn’t have the strength to battle her kidney issues any longer.
+Our stubborn, beautiful, and larger-than-life grandma didn’t have the strength to battle her kidney issues any longer.
 Her passing doesn’t come as a tremendous surprise.
 When Ramba was diagnosed with kidney disease 7 years ago, our biggest hope was to get her through the year.
 One year miraculously turned into seven, and her strength allowed her the chance to come to the sanctuary.
 It seems that elephants have this inexplicable profound knowledge; Ramba was told time and time again that she would go to the sanctuary and she fought to ensure she got there.
 Once here, she found tremendous joy, was able to explore in ways she had always wanted, discovered what true friendship was, and maybe, in the end, that was all she needed.
 She started living, but in the process, it seems she stopped fighting.
 She was tired.

 Early on Thursday morning, December 26th, Rana and Maia were at the barn without Ramba.
-This happens, Ramba likes to explore more than Rana, and sometimes, Ramba returns to the pasture for an early morning mud bath while Rana stays close to the barn in anticipation of breakfast.
+This happens: Ramba likes to explore more than Rana, and sometimes, Ramba returns to the pasture for an early morning mud bath while Rana stays close to the barn in anticipation of breakfast.
 We drove to find Ramba and found her in one of her favorite spots, the fourth yard across the creek.
 She looked like she was sleeping.
-It appears that Ramba’s passing was sudden, the grass all around where her body lay was untouched.
-Just a perfect elephant, lying in a beautiful pasture, her eye gently closed and her sweet face looking as calm as we have seen.
+It appears that Ramba’s passing was sudden, as the grass all around where her body lay was untouched.
+Just a perfect elephant, lying in a beautiful pasture, her eyes gently closed and her sweet face looking as calm as we have seen.